CCCofficial/Holo2/README.md

-# Holo2 Python code to process holographic images and videos
+# Code to process holographic images and videos

 PROGRAMS
 ========

+**Detect_MedianThresh_V2.py** setect objects in video and save the dimensions of bounding boxes using background subtraction

 **findZ.py** loads images from a directory and uses keyboard to adjust reconstruction Z and save reco image with Z value embedded in file name